vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/include.md

 ---
-title: Import Markdown
+title: Include Files
 icon: markdown
 ---

-Let the Markdown file in your VuePress site support importing other Markdown files.
+Let the Markdown file in your VuePress site support including other files.

 <!-- more -->